AirplanesAviation2361/Skylink-Asia/README.md

 # Skylink-Asia

-How to add the geofs livery selector
+📲How to add to the geofs livery selector steps
     1. Open your GitHub repo.
 	2. Find the airline.json.
 	3. Click Raw.
 	4. Copy the raw link.